Montreal Canadiens Need Victor Mete & Noah Juulsen to Step Up

 A Combined Effort

 Things really fell apart last season when Shea Weber went down, and this time the team will be without their key veteran from the start of the season.
 A year ago, the Canadiens had the 30th ranked penalty kill in the league, at just a measly 74.1 per cent kill rate.
 This is a Canadiens team that struggles to score a lot of goals, so the focus on a combined defensive effort has to be a big focus this season.
-They will need more production out of veterans Jeff Petry, Jordie Been and especially Karl Alzner.
+They will need more production out of veterans Jeff Petry, Jordie Benn and especially Karl Alzner.
 The improvement needs to come from each individual, but all eyes will be on the young defenseman and how they preform.

 "I want to be clear: we are not where we are today because of injuries.
 That's not the reason.
 We missed Shea Weber for over 50 games and it didn't help, but I didn't feel like anyone stepped up." -Marc Bergevin